All you should know about Monkeypox

 What is Monkeypox?

 Monkeypox is a rare infection caused by the Monkeypox virus.
 It produces symptoms similar to those seen in smallpox patients in the past.
 However, Monkeypox symptoms are less severe and it is not mortal.
-It is also very much the case that viral vector manufacturers use some amazing technology, so have a look at that.

 How do humans get Monkeypox?